MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Configuration-File-Format-and-Usage.md

 relative to the root of the installation.
 Note: dir is not allowed to be empty.
     - `a` = absolute file path from the root of of the file system.
     - `l:list` = enumerated list of choices, separated by commas.
 First entry is the default one.
+      - list is either
+        - a list of option names where the option name matches the value
+        - a list of option names~values where the name and value differ
     - `h` = URI, must be of the format:
       - https:
       - http: